elementary/website/docs/human-interface-guidelines.md

 #### Notification Settings {#notification-settings}

 Notification bubbles, sounds, and appearance in Notification Center can each be toggled on or off on a per-app basis from the system notifications settings.
+Instead of including a global toggle for all notifications in your app, direct the user to the System Settings using a settings URL to open the Notifications page directly.

 # Container Widgets {#container-widgets}